jgolla/discord.bot/README.md

 [ ] Refactor presence handler into its own module, with other DB interactions.

 [ ] Refactor plugins to remove repeated code.

+[ ] Refactor plugins to have their own help function.